usbarmory/tamago/README.md

  - Go packages for board support.

-The modifications are meant to be minimal for both the Go compiler (< ~4000 LOC changed) and the target application (one import required), with a clean separation/architecture from the rest of the Go compiler.
+The modifications are meant to be minimal for both the Go distribution (< ~4000 LOC changed) and the target application (one import required), with a clean separation from other architectures.

 Strong emphasis is placed on code re-use from existing architectures already included within the standard Go runtime, see